osisoft/Edge-Data-Store-Docs/content/overview/modbus-quick-start.md

 Data selection items will use schedules to perform their scans for data.
 To configure the schedule file, complete the following steps:

-1. Using a text editor, copy the example below to create a file in JSON format to describe the location of the Modbus TCP data source.
+1. Using a text editor, copy the example below to create a file in JSON format to define the schedule.

     ```json
     [